Watt-level ultrafast 1.75 {\mu}m laser system based on thulium-doped core and terbium-doped cladding fluoride fibers: Introduction

-Thulium-doped (Tm) fibers are well-capable of the direct generation of ultrashort pulses in the target wavelength as it exhibits a broad emission, spanning 1.6 to 2.1 {\textmu}m owing to the $^3F_4$ to $^3H_6$ energy-level transition of Tm ions \cite{nomura2016efficient, zhang2023recent}.
-For MPM applications, however, some ingenuity is required to mitigate the undesirable amplified spontaneous emission (ASE) at long wavelength region ($\geq$ 1.8 {{\textmu}}m) of the Tm emission which can damage samples in \textit{in vivo} imaging applications.
-For instance, the periodic structures in photonic crystal cause interference effects, resulting in a photonic bandgap—a wavelength range that cannot propagate through the crystal.
-Although a wide tuning range is achieved through this scheme, the pulse duration remains in the $\sim$ ps scale, which is not suitable for MPM \cite{emami20171700}.
-Moreover, it requires advanced fabrication techniques.
-Chen and his group demonstrated short-pass filtering at 1.7 {\textmu}m using W-type normal dispersion Tm-doped fibers \cite{chen2021w,chen20211,chen2025high}.
-They generated femtosecond pulses using a bend-induced wave selection technique to suppress longer wavelengths.
-However, their results showed pedestals that carry considerable energy.
-This could be attributed to strong nonlinear effects that distort the phase of ultrashort pulses during propagation through excessively long fibers in their system.
-That free-space components should still be considered to reduce these pedestals.
+However, a significant challenge in fiber laser development lies in identifying a suitable gain medium capable of efficient operation within this specific SWIR window, while simultaneously achieving direct pulse generation and amplification sufficient for MPM.
+In Ref.~\cite{khegai2018nalm}, high-germania bismuth active fiber was able to operate in 1.7 {\textmu}m.
+However, the pulse duration is too long ($\ge$ 600 fs) for MPM.
+Thulium-doped (Tm) fibers are well-capable of the direct generation of ultrashort pulses in the target wavelength as they exhibit a broad emission, spanning 1.6 to 2.1 {\textmu}m owing to the $^3F_4$ to $^3H_6$ energy-level transition of Tm ions \cite{nomura2016efficient, zhang2023recent}.
+However, for MPM applications, some ingenuity is required to mitigate the undesirable amplified spontaneous emission (ASE) at long wavelength region ($\geq$ 1.8 {{\textmu}}m) of Tm emission which can damage samples in \textit{in vivo} imaging applications.

+Several approaches have been reported for suppressing longer wavelengths, although each suffers from inherent limitations.
+For example, one can design a photonic crystal fiber to suppress the propagation of long wavelength components.
+Although this approach enables a wide tuning range, the resulting pulse durations remain on the order of picoseconds, rendering it unsuitable for MPM applications \cite{emami20171700}.
+Furthermore, the implementation of photonic crystal structures requires sophisticated fabrication processes.

+Chen et al. demonstrated short-pass filtering near 1.7~{\textmu}m using W-type normal-dispersion Tm-doped fibers \cite{chen2021w,chen20211,chen2025high}.
+In their work, femtosecond pulses were generated through a bend-induced wave-selection technique to suppress longer wavelengths.
+However, the reported pulses exhibited pronounced pedestals that carried a considerable fraction of the pulse energy.
+These pedestals are likely caused by strong nonlinear effects accumulated during propagation through excessively long fiber lengths, which distort the phase of ultrashort pulses.
+Consequently, the use of free-space components remains necessary to mitigate these distortions.